sjaboulet/Quantfox-Test-Technique/README.md

    npm install
    ```

-3. Start the React app:
+3. Start the NextJs app:
    ```bash
    npm run start
    ```

-The frontend will be accessible at `http://localhost:3000` (or the default React port).
+The frontend will be accessible at `http://localhost:3000` (or the default NextJs port).

 ---